Travel by Van in this Epic Colorado Road Trip featuring Mountains, Dunes, and Canyons

 AND…Colorado is full of hot springs in every part of the state – if you want to soak, check out how you can pick the right hot spring for you in your Colorado travels.

-Tips: You can get into the park free after 6 PM and the park is open 24 hours as they have great star viewing in the area!
+Tips: You can get into the park free after 6 PM.
+The park is open 24 hours a day as there are great star viewings in the area!

 Day 2 – Greater Sand Dunes National Park to Pagosa Springs – Sand…So Much Sand